Soil moisture mapping#

-Click on the DOWNLOAD button to download the soil moisture maps from your Google Drive account to SEPAL.
+Select the DOWNLOAD button to download the soil moisture maps from your Google Drive account to SEPAL.

-Part 4: Post-process and analyze soil moisture time-series data#
+Post-process and analyse soil moisture time-series data#

-Select the Closing filter step
+Select the Closing filter step.

-In the left panel select the “Closing filter” tab.
+In the left panel, select the Closing filter tab.

 Run the post-processing section of the module